 The CIHR HIV/AIDS Community-Based Research (CBR) Program supports partnerships between community leaders and researchers in carrying out research and capacity-building initiatives relevant to communities engaged in the fight against HIV/AIDS.
 Projects funded through the CBR program must have a partnership between a community-based organization and an academic partner.

 Community leaders ensure that research will lead to practical and useful outcomes that will directly benefit the community, while researchers, coming from academia or other research institutions, contribute their research expertise in methodology, scientific rigour and supervision of future researchers.

 Community-based research (CBR) is a collaborative approach to research that equitably involves all partners in the research process and recognizes the unique strengths that each brings.
 CBR begins with a research topic of importance to the community with the aim of combining knowledge and action for social change to improve community health and eliminate health disparities.
 CBR brings researchers together with members of the community to: identify the issues; collect, analyze and interpret the data; and decide how to use the results to inform policy, change practice and improve conditions in the community.

 Funding and review

-With an annual grants and awards budget of approximately $3M, the CIHR HIV/AIDS CBR Program funds research and capacity building through three funding mechanisms.
+The CIHR HIV/AIDS CBR Program funds research and capacity building through three funding mechanisms.
 Funding is available in two streams: Aboriginal and General (non-Aboriginal).
-CIHR's Institute Community Support Program also provides planning and dissemination grants and travel awards to support developmental research and knowledge translation activities.
-Information on current and past funding opportunities in HIV/AIDS CBR and other areas is available in the CIHR Funding Opportunity Database.
+CIHR's Initiative Community Support Program also provides planning and dissemination grants and travel awards to support developmental research and knowledge translation activities.

 |CBR Funding Opportunity||Description||Maximum Value / Year||Maximum Duration||Typical Launch frequency|